-- 1. Approved by the Food and Drug Administration for the treatment of an HIV infection or HIV-related illness; - 2.
+- 1. Approved by the FDA for the treatment of an HIV infection or HIV-related illness; - 2.
 In or has completed a phase three clinical investigation for an HIV-related illness; and - 3.
 Prescribed and administered in accordance with the treatment protocol approved for the drug.

-If you have questions about Medica's Drug List or whether a specific specialty prescription drug is covered (and/or the benefit level at which the drug may be covered), or if you would like to request a copy of Medica's Drug List, at no charge, call Member Services at the number on the back of your Medica ID card.
+If you have questions about the Drug List or whether a specific specialty prescription drug is covered (and/or the benefit level at which the prescription drug may be covered), or if you would like to request a copy of the Drug List, at no charge, call Member Services at the number on the back of your Medica ID card.
 It is also available on Medica.com/SignIn.